Kim Kardashian ‘Extremely Upset’ With Kanye West’s Twitter Rants, Reports ‘Us Weekly’

 As previously reported by the Inquisitr, Kanye West returned to Twitter on Thursday for another rant, which included posting screenshots from a text conversation he had with he and Kim Kardashian’s friend, singer John Legend.
 Legend asked West to rethink aligning with President Trump, citing that many of Kanye’s fans felt betrayed by the rapper’s support of the current President.
 However, West revealed that he wouldn’t back down, despite what those closest to him had to say.

 Kanye West also tweeted out support for the Cleveland Cavaliers this week.
-As many fans know, Kim Kardashian’s sister, Khloe Kardashian, recent had a baby with Tristan Thompson, who plays for the Cavs.
+As many fans know, Kim Kardashian’s sister, Khloe Kardashian, recently had a baby with Tristan Thompson, who plays for the Cavs.
 Just two days before the birth of the couple’s daughter, True Thompson, photos and video surfaced of Tristan cheating on Khloe.
 Now, fans are wondering if Kanye is also supporting Tristan during the cheating scandal.